kazewong/personal-website/src/routes/blog/posts/dynamic_slice_jax.md

 ---
-title: "Dynamic slice in JAX"
+title: 'Dynamic slice in JAX'
-date: "2024-11-30"
+date: '2024-11-30'
-tags: ["Jax", "python", "snippet","tutorial"]
+tags: ['Jax', 'python', 'snippet', 'tutorial']
-shortDescription: "Indexing and updating a traced array in jax"
+shortDescription: 'Indexing and updating a traced array in jax'
 ---

 # Basic slicing in Jax